Power-Platform-Samples/Power-Platform-Timed-Survey/Power Apps Survey Solution/README.md

 ![](/Images/powerapps-6.PNG)

-Next we need to add an image to the screen, edit the text of the button and add an action which would direct employees to the screen where the form is located so they can fill in their response.
+Next, we need to add an image to the screen, edit the text of the button and add an action that would direct employees to the screen where the form is located so they can fill in their response.

-To add am image click the '+ sign' in the left sidebar of the page, search for 'Image' and select.
+To add an image click the '+ sign' in the left sidebar of the page, search for 'Image', and select.
 Immediately you do, you would notice a new item added to the screen.
 Click on the item.
 Go to Properties in the right sidebar, then Image.
 Click the dropdown and select '+ Add an image file', then select the image you want to add, preferably your company's logo.
 The result should look like the image below.

 ![](/Images/powerapps-7.PNG)